Motion-to-Matching: A Mixed Paradigm for 3D Single Object Tracking: EXPERIMENTS

 \textbf{Reciprocating Interaction.} In Tab.~\ref{tab:frame num}, we validate effectiveness of our Reciprocating Interaction Module.
 As illustrated in the 1$^{st}$ row, the top-down stream without IAM leads to a decrease of 1.0\%/1.0\% in \textit{Mean}, verifying that proposed interactive attention plays an essential role in learning spatial relation.
 Then, the 2$^{nd}$ row confirms the necessity of using template mask to distinguish target from background.
 Additionally, from the 3$^{rd}$, 4$^{th}$ and 5$^{th}$ row, we can observe that our deformable operation could achieve the best result due to adaptively aligning multi-scale features and integrating information in deformable manner.
 Moreover, Tab.~\ref{tab:multi-scale} shows that benefiting from perceiving target from multi-scale features, our method could catch target at various speeds and achieve better performance.

-\textbf{Motion Refinement.} In Fig.~\ref{fig:Iteration Number}(b), we explore how many iterations can realize optimal motion correction in Iterative Refinement Module.
-We can see that as iterations increasing, the performance will first rise and then decline.
-Specially, the best result can be reached when the iteration equals ten.
-We think that excessive iteration will cause motion increment in each refinement to be too small and harm the final refinement result, so that it is crucial to select moderate iteration number.
+\textbf{Iterative Refinement.} In Fig.~\ref{fig:Iteration Number}(b), we demonstrate the relationship between the number of iterations and performance.
+We can see that as iteration increases, the performance will first rise obviously and tend to stabilize but be slightly lower than optimal value.
+We speculate that excessive iteration will cause motion increment in each iteration to be too small and affect the final result.
+Nonetheless, as shown in Fig.~\ref{fig:Iteration Number}(b), our method still outperforms the previous state-of-the-art method CXTrack~\cite{CXTrack} with remarkable margins in most cases.

 \textbf{Regression Strategy.} For the orientation and z-axis location regression, we compare performance when predicting relative and absolute values, and the results are displayed in Tab.~\ref{tab:regression strategy}.
 First, if using $\Delta z$ and $\Delta \theta$ as regression results which are estimated by BMP and refined by the second stage, the \textit{Mean} will decline 11.3\% and 9.9\%.
 We think this is because the changes in the z-axis location and orientation of target are usually too small between two frames.
 Thus, it is difficult to refine relative values accurately and will cause accumulative errors, resulting in deviating from the ground truth.
 Then, in the 2$^{nd}$ and 3$^{rd}$ row, we replace $\Delta z$ and $\Delta \theta$ with absolute predictions respectively and observe that the z-axis regression strategy has more significant impact on performance.
 Finally, in the 4$^{th}$ row, the performance can be further improved when the absolute values $z$ and $\theta$ are applied.